Columbia, South Carolina Nursing Home Abuse Lawyers Near You

-For many years now, The Michael Jeffcoat Firm has successfully represented nursing home residents and their families across South Carolina.
+For many years now, The Jeffcoat Firm has successfully represented neglected and abused nursing home residents and their families in Columbia and throughout South Carolina.
 Unfortunately, nursing home negligence is extremely common in our state.
-It is our job to hold these facilities and their employees accountable when neglect causes a resident to become seriously injured.
-Many of the worst cases involve fatalities.
+It is our job as nursing home neglect lawyers to hold these facilities and their employees accountable when neglect causes a resident to become seriously injured.
+Nursing home abuse & neglect is a serious problem with dire consequences; many of the worst cases involve fatalities.

-Our experience over the years has taught us that nursing home neglect cases, from unnecessary falls to complicated pressure sores (bedsores or decubitus ulcers), are never simple and should be handled by an experienced nursing home neglect attorney.
-Contact our nursing home abuse law firm today!
+Our elder law experience over the years has taught us that nursing home neglect cases involve things like unnecessary falls and complicated pressure sores (bedsores or decubitus ulcers) are never simple, and having an experienced nursing home neglect attorney on your side can be a game changer.
+Time is of the essence, so contact our nursing home abuse law firm today.

 Common Examples of Nursing Home Neglect

-A personal injury lawyer or medical malpractice attorney may not be familiar enough with the unique nature of nursing home cases to bring them to a successful conclusion.
-The Michael Jeffcoat Firm has a great deal of experience in handling complex nursing home abuse cases.
-From the very first call to our office, you will see how our staff takes special care to make sure your loved ones are represented aggressively.
+A Columbia personal injury lawyer or medical even malpractice attorney alone may not be familiar enough with the unique nature of nursing home cases to bring them to a truly successful conclusion.
+The Jeffcoat Firm is experienced, having handled complex nursing home abuse & neglect cases for hundreds of clients throughout South Carolina.
+From the very first call to our office, you will see how our staff takes special care to make sure you and your loved ones are cared for.

 The majority of our cases involve: